-- 320. Reference rate (Ref Rate) is defined as the general underlying 'risk-free'26 rate relevant for the given instrument, as used by banks in the management of their interest rate risk in the banking book.27 That rate should not include instrument-specific or entity-specific credit risk spreads or liquidity risk spreads.
-Examples of acceptable starting point rates are swap rates or, for reference rate tenors below 1 year, the applicable interbank rate (e.g. EURIBOR, LIBOR, EONIA, SONIA, ESTER).
-The reference rate should reflect the payment profile of the respective instrument.
-At the starting point, the reference rate should be equal to the risk free rate at the last date of repricing, while for the projections, the new reference rate is given by the value of the swap rate in the baseline/adverse scenario for the year in which the instrument reprices/replaces. - For a fixed instrument, the applicable value of the swap rate for a given instrument depends on the original maturity of the instrument and its currency.
-In case no swap rate for a given original maturity is provided in the ESRB scenario, banks must use linear interpolation of the swap rate.
-The original contractual maturity and not the rounded original maturity as described in paragraph 337 shall be used to determine the applicable swap rate. - For a floating instrument, the reference rate should be aligned with the index rate and then be repriced in line with scenario developments.
+320. Reference rate (Ref Rate) is defined as the general underlying 'risk-free' rate relevant for the given instrument, as used by banks in the management of their interest rate risk in the banking book.
+That rate shall not include instrument-specific or entity-specific credit risk spreads or liquidity risk spreads.
+Examples of acceptable starting point rates are swap rates or, for reference rate tenors below 1 year, the applicable interbank rate (e.g. EURIBOR, LIBOR, EONIA, SONIA, €STER).
+The reference rate shall reflect the contractual payment profile of the respective instrument unless otherwise specified in the methodological note.
+At the starting point, the reference rate shall be equal to the risk free rate at the last date of repricing, while for the projections the new reference rate is given by the value of the swap rate in the baseline/adverse scenario for the year in which the instrument reprices/replaces.

+- For fixed instruments, banks have to take into account the specific currencies and original maturity of the instrument.
+For new business 2019, the risk-free curve that banks shall use as reference rate is directly provided by the swap curve of the macroeconomic scenario (2019 starting point data).
+Banks shall use the appropriate currency/tenor of swap rate curves as a starting point also to determine the margin component.
+For the projections, the new reference rate is given by the value provided in the macroeconomic scenario for the swap rate in the baseline/adverse scenario for the year in which the instrument replaces.
+In case no swap rate for a given original maturity is provided in the macroeconomic scenario, banks must use linear interpolation of the swap rate.
+The original contractual maturity and not the rounded original maturity as described in paragraph 337 shall be used to determine the applicable swap rate. - For a floating instrument, the reference rate has to be the risk-free rate as defined above and aligned to the risk-free rate regarding the tenor.
+For the projections the swap curve provided in the macroeconomic scenario shall be used.

-Specific treatments for the reporting of the sight deposits are envisaged in the methodology (paragraph 355 and 359).
+Specific treatments for the reporting of the sight deposits are envisaged in the methodology (paragraph 357 and 361).

-321. Margin is defined as the 'premium' earned/paid by banks over the instrument's/portfolio's reference rate, and is equal to the spread between the actual effective interest rate of the instrument and the reference rate.
-The split of reference rate and the margin for all instruments shall be performed using the risk free rate at date of the origination of the instruments.
-The margin of the new business (end 2019) refers to the margin (notional-weighted) of the instruments that were originated in 2019 and which were on the balance sheet at the end of the year.
+- 321. Margin is defined as the 'premium' earned/paid by banks over the instrument's/portfolio's reference rate, and is equal, for fixed instruments, to the spread between the actual effective interest rate of the instrument and the reference rate as described in paragraph 320.
+The split of reference rate and the margin for all instruments shall be performed using the risk free rate at the date of the re-pricing of the instruments.
+The margin of the new business (end 2019) refers to the margin (notional-weighted) of the instruments that were originated in 2019 and which were on the balance sheet at the end of the year. - 322.
+The EIR for a given instrument, time interval and component (margin or reference rate) is the rate that equals the ratio of interest income/expenses to the volume.
+For banks reporting according to IFRS 9, this coincides with the EIR as defined in that Standard.
+At portfolio level the EIR is calculated as a notional-weighted average.